Explore our teaching resources

 Students imagine and illustrate the “best school,” linking their ideas to Pestalozzi’s educational reforms and values in learning.

-Schools (1b) Continued
+Schools (1b)

 The changes Pestalozzi made